cottiAC/zombidleBot/README.md

 ## Ideas for later releases
 * Reset World
-* craft items (waiting for the upcoming cook book)

 ## Thanks
 Thanks to kojaktsl and Lachhh for this awesome game.
 Keep up the good work.